SkyRockMoon/jb-kick-tires/book/02_setup.md

 1. Check the jupyter-book version `jupyter-book --version`.
 When this was written, jupyter-book was at 0.9.1.

     ```{tip}
-    When you want to leave the kick-tires virtual environment issue the comman `deactivate` and you will be returned to your regular command prompt.
+    When you want to leave the kick-tires virtual environment issue the command `deactivate` and you will be returned to your regular command prompt.
 Jupyter-book is installed *inside* the virtual environment, so if you leave the virtual environment `jupyter-book --version` will throw a 'command not found' error.
-A `. kick-tires/bin/activate` will reactivate your virtual environment.
+A `source kick-tires/bin/activate` will reactivate your virtual environment.
     ```

 1. Build the book with `jupyter-book build book`.
 Wait for the console to show you the status of the build.
 You should expect to see something like this: